tpbnick/docs/docs/py-dictionaries.md

 del alien_0['points']
 print(alien_0)
 ```
-The code on line 4 tells Python to delete the key `'points'` from the dictionary `alien_0` and to remove the value associated with that key as well.
-The output shows that the key `'points'` and its value of 5 are deleted from the dictionary, and the rest is unaffected:
+The code on line 4 tells Python to delete the key `#!py 'points'` from the dictionary `alien_0` and to remove the value associated with that key as well.
+The output shows that the key `#!py 'points'` and its value of 5 are deleted from the dictionary, and the rest is unaffected:
 ```
 {'color': 'green', 'points': 5}
 {'color': 'green'}